 Fulton County consulted with residents, County staff, government agencies, nonprofit agencies, housing and homeless service providers, and others to develop this Annual Action Plan (AAP).
-The County held two public meetings on February 11 and April 1, 2021 and interviewed key stakeholders to develop its strategy for 2021.
-Applications were solicited from local municipalities for CDBG funds and from ESG service providers.
+The County held two public meetings on October 19, 2022 and February 27, 2023 and interviewed key stakeholders to develop its strategy for 2023.
+Applications were solicited from local municipalities for CDBG funds.
 HOME funds were allocated to an on-going homeownership program and Tenant-Based Rental Assistance.

 Fulton County held two virtual meetings to receive stakeholder input on the draft plan.
 The first meeting was held to receive Citizen input on the needs of the County that could be met with federal grant funds and to provide a summary of the past use of funds.
 The second public hearing was held to provide an opportunity for the public to comment on the draft Annual Action Plan.
-The 30-day public comment period ran from March 11 to April 12, 2021.
+The 30-day public comment period ran from March 9, 2023 and ending April 7, 2023.